NATIONAL FRENCH BREAD DAY

 The French are known for their high standards where culinary arts are concerned.
 To preserve quality in their bread, laws were passed requiring minimum quantities of certain quality ingredients in each loaf of bread.

-HOW TO OBSERVE
+HOW TO OBSERVE NATIONAL FRENCH BREAD DAY

 - Use #NationalFrenchBreadDay to post on social media.